0xezgh/bank-account-front/README.md

 any other url will redirect to the 404 not found page

 * to run the project:
--download it
--hit npm install and then ng serve
+-download it, hit npm install and then ng serve